NaziClaus/pleyadaapp/README.md

 ## Docker Compose

 Use Docker Compose to run the application together with PostgreSQL.
-The provided `docker-compose.yml` builds the project and starts both containers.
+Execute the command from the repository root so the Docker build context includes the `sftp-downloader` module.

 ```bash
 docker compose up --build
 ```

-Downloaded files are stored in the `download` directory on your host machine.
-Database data persists in a named Docker volume.
+Downloaded files are stored in the `download` directory on your host machine and database data persists in a named Docker volume.